 I hold a BSc in Humanistic Counselling from Middlesex University and a Diploma in Humanistic Counselling from Metanoia Institute.

-I support clients with a wide range of issues in my private practice in North Kensington, as well as in two charitable settings in Ealing and Notting Hill.
+I support clients with a wide range of issues from anxiety and depression to relationship difficulties and trauma in my private practice in North Kensington, as well as in two charitable settings in Ealing and Notting Hill.

 In addition to my qualifications and experience, my registration with the British Association of Counselling and Psychotherapy (BACP) provides you with the security of being in the safe hands of a qualified professional who follows their code of ethics.